quicwg/base-drafts/draft-ietf-quic-transport.md

 Reserved Bits (R):

 : The next two bits (those with a mask of 0x18) of byte 0 are reserved.
-These bits are protected using packet number protection (see Section 5.4 of
+These bits are protected using header protection (see Section 5.4 of
   {{QUIC-TLS}}).
 The value included prior to protection MUST be set to 0.
 An endpoint MUST treat receipt of a packet that has a non-zero value for these bits after removing protection as a connection error of type